joeavanzato/differ/README.md

 ### Common Extension Lists
 For convenience, a few configuration files are provided inside the configs directory for common use-cases.
 They are detailed below;

+* full_system_snapshot
+  * Recursively snapshot an entire drive starting at C:\ with no restrictions on extension and also performing SHA1 hash.
-* malware_hashscan.json
+* quick_common_malware_hashscan.json
   * Contains common directories where malware often lives and an extension allow-list for the most common file types encountered during incidents.
-* pre_analysis_snapshot.json
+* full_scan_common_malware_extensions.json
-  * Contains a configuration to snapshot an analysis/sandbox system prior to and following dynamic malware analysis
+  * Same as above but will scan for common malware extensions across the entire logical drive starting at C:\.